Inflation in Slovakia

 Slovakia - Inflation

-FocusEconomics Consensus Forecast panelists expect inflation to average 1.7% in 2020, which is unchanged from last month’s estimate, and 1.7% again in 2021.
+FocusEconomics Consensus Forecast panelists expect harmonized inflation to average 10.1% in 2022, which is up 0.6 percentage points from last month’s estimate, and 5.5% in 2023.

 Slovakia - Inflation Data